The Apocalypse Watch: Plot

 At the Deuxiéme, Drew firstly talks and then coerces his eventual friendly chauffeur, François into revealing that Jacques Bergeron, Moreau's aide and right-hand, was the one responsible for Moreau's murder, being revealed as an implanted Sonnenkind, and François as a coerced agent under blackmail.
 Bergeron evades capture and goes into hiding.
 François, afterwards, phones Drew revealing that Bergeron, in one night, ordered François to collect old documents and deliver them to an old castle in the Loire valley, Le Nid de I'Aigle (The Eagle's Nest), the property of a former French General named André Monluc, told to have been a close friend to Charles De Gaulle, but Jodelle believed him to be a traitor.

 Drew, Witkowski and De Vries organize a night raid operation to breach the castle, detain both Monluc and Bergeron and recover all and any information.
 With the aid of two hired prostitutes whom were spending the night at the place, Drew and his team are able to neutralize all resistance, but discover in shock when encountering Monluc, in a comatose state, seeing his facial features match exactly those of Adolf Hitler, under a very advanced age.
 As Bergeron is captured, De Vries and Latham discover a massive computer room with records, where they acquire over two thousand printed records with the real names of every real member in the Brotherhood across the globe.
 As the information is delivered to the world's intelligence agencies whom start taking action, Monluc passes away from a heart attack.
 In a secret laboratory in the Shenandoah Valley, DNA analysis reveals Monluc was in fact Hitler, but all evidence is destroyed to preserve established historical facts and prevent creating a legend for potential future neo-Nazis.

-Drew and De Vries return to the U.S., discovering that, as Harry made some brilliant investiments in the world's stock markets when he was alive, earned a millionaire fortune that was inherited to Drew.
+Drew and De Vries return to the U.S., discovering that, as Harry made some brilliant investments in the world's stock markets when he was alive, earned a millionaire fortune that was inherited to Drew.
 As they check out the reach in Granby, Colorado for their future house, Witkowski arrives and tries convincing Drew to return to work.
 Drew immediately refuses.